Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 ![](img/murakumo/08-02-preiku.png)

-* When you recruit Sanae, farm until out of MP
+* When you recruit Sanae, farm until Nitori Lv22

 ## <a id="Header-3-5"></a>Iku Fight